Teacher(s)

 Evaluation methods

-In June and August: oral examination for the theoretical part (70%) and written examination for the practical part (30%).
-Students who obtain an insufficient mark for one of the two parts will automatically obtain a failing grade for the whole course and will have to repeat that part during the August exam period.
+Students who obtain an insufficient grade in either of the two parts will automatically receive a failing grade for the entire course and will have to retake that part during the August session.

 Faculty or entity